-We are always looking for talented PhD students.
+We are always looking for talented DPhil (PhD) students.
 However due to high demand, each year we can only admit a small number of students from a large applicant pool.

 Frequently Asked Questions